-- Will the premium version be compatible with the freeware version?
+- Is the premium version compatible with the freeware version?

-Yes, there will be afterburner visual effects as well as afterburner physics modeling.
+Yes, there are afterburner visual effects as well as afterburner physics modeling.

-- Will it have sonic boom and other visual and audio effects?
+- Does it have sonic boom and other visual and audio effects?

-Yes, there will be sonic boom visual and audio effects, as well as a number of other custom made visual and sound effects.
+Yes, there are some sonic boom audio effects (not fully implemented at this time), as well as many other custom made visual and sound effects.

-The short answer is, no. There is currently no support for thrust vectoring physics within MSFS 2020.
-However, through some careful programming and flight model tuning, the model will be controllable up to around 90 degrees angle of attack, simulating a lot of the performance capability of the real aicraft and allowing post stall maneuvers like the pedal turn, Herbst maneuver (J Turn), Kulbit maneuver, and some others.
+There is currently no native support for fully simulated thrust vectoring physics within MSFS 2020.
+However, through some careful programming and flight model tuning, the model will be controllable up to around 90 degrees angle of attack, emulating a lot of the performance capability of the real aicraft and allowing post stall maneuvers like the pedal turn, Herbst maneuver (J Turn), power loop, and some others.
 It will provide a unique and challenging flight sim experience.

-The model will be able to reach a little over Mach 2.5 at high altitude (between 35,000 and 50,000 feet) with max power.
-In supercruise (supersonic flight without afterburners on), the model will reach around M1.8.
+The model can reach a little over Mach 2.6 at high altitude (between 35,000 and 50,000 feet) with max power.
+In supercruise (supersonic flight without afterburners on), the model will reach around M1.8 at optimum altitude.

-- Will I be able to enter flight plans and waypoints and perform IFR flights?
+- Can I enter flight plans and waypoints and perform IFR flights?

-The model will be able to support IFR and IFR/IMC flight and will have the ability to handle flight planning and waypoint entry in-flight (using an added “hidden” screen element from the Garmin G3000 suite) along with a full functioning autopilot system appropriate for a military fighter.
+The model supports some limited IFR and IFR/IMC flight planning and has the ability to handle flight planning and waypoint entry in-flight (using an added “hidden” screen element from the Garmin G3000 suite) along with a functioning autopilot system appropriate for a military fighter.

 - What aircraft are you making next?